~ 30+ Years in Business ~

 Frames may have lost pieces of ornament or are otherwise damaged and dirty, are coming apart at the corners, or the wire is frayed or disconnected from the frame.
 Frames or even stretchers may have termite damage and need to be fumigated.

-Choose the premiere expert in art restoration in Martin County and Indian River County.
+Choose the premiere expert in art restoration.
+Serving Martin County, the Treasure Coast, all of Florida and beyond.
 Contact Tess Everett Murphy for your free consultation.
 Call 772-834-4529, or email firstname.lastname@example.org.

 Begin by taking photos: Photos give me a good idea of what needs to be done and what it will cost.
 Please send them to my email at: email@example.com.